milomedia/tilix/_drafts/tilix-partners-with-microsoft.md

 ## Tilix can define its own opportunities with Microsoft

 For Microsoft, partners and our customers, the future is in the cloud.
 The immense and rapid changes associated with the cloud journey, digital transformation and the new world of tech intensity, where every company is an innovator, are unlocking limitless opportunities for partners on the Microsoft platform.
-The Microsoft Partner Network provides resources, programs and tools that empower partners to capture those opportunities throughout our thriving ecosystem and across the globe.
+The MPN provides resources, programs and tools that empower partners to capture those opportunities throughout our thriving ecosystem and across the globe.

 Wherever customers are in their transformation, you can meet them there, with the strength of Microsoft tools and technologies to turn ideas into solutions.
 Microsoft offers true flexibility to choose the mix of cloud and on-premises technologies that works best for each customer – freeing you to innovate and give customers more and better opportunities to succeed.
 Partnership with Microsoft empowers you to create differentiated solutions and meaningful innovations so you can stand out in a competitive landscape.

-When you join a Microsoft partner programme, you become part of a global community that connects you to the relationships, insights, tools, resources and programs you need to amaze your customers and drive business growth.
+When you join a Microsoft partner program, you become part of a global community that connects you to the relationships, insights, tools, resources and programs you need to amaze your customers and drive business growth.

-The Microsoft Partner Network gives you the widest range of products in the industry as well as program options to differentiate your business, go to market and sell your solutions.
-Join at no cost, then choose how to invest in your partnership with a Microsoft action pack, starter kit or competency.
+The MPN gives you the widest range of products in the industry as well as program options to differentiate your business, go to market and sell your solutions.
+Join at no cost, then choose how to invest in your partnership with a Microsoft Action Pack, starter kit or competency.

 As you achieve your business goals, participate in the programme at the level that suits your unique needs to access more benefits and develop your relationship with us and other partners in the network.

 ## The partnership roadmap

-To find detailed information about the Microsoft Partner Network (MPN), visit [the MPN website](https://partner.microsoft.com/en-GB/).
+To find detailed information about the MPN, visit [the MPN website](https://partner.microsoft.com/en-GB/).
 In summary, the Microsoft partnership roadmap is as simple as ABC:

 A. **Partner with Microsoft**: Get connected with the Microsoft ecosystem.
 Access training, practice-building guidance, and sales and marketing resources.